 Current Assets

-A current asset, or liquid asset are resources a company can convert to cash or sell within a year, such as bank balances, accounts receivable, inventory, and easily vendible investments.
+A current asset, often called a liquid asset, refers to any resource a company can convert into cash or sell within a year.
+This includes bank cash, customer receivables, inventory, and short-term investments easily convertible to liquid funds.

 3 min